Multi-Scale Spectral Attention Module-based Hyperspectral Segmentation in Autonomous Driving Scenarios: INTRODUCTION

 \section{INTRODUCTION}

 \IEEEPARstart{A}{utonomous} driving (AD) systems require robust and reliable perception capabilities to ensure safe navigation in diverse environmental conditions.
-While traditional RGB imaging has been the cornerstone of computer vision in Advanced Driver Assistance Systems (ADAS), Hyperspectral Imaging (HSI) has recently emerged as a promising technology to address critical limitations in current perception systems.
-Unlike traditional RGB cameras that capture just three spectral bands (i.e. Red, Green, and Blue), HSI cameras can acquire tens to hundreds of bands across the electromagnetic spectrum as shown in Fig. \ref{fig:RGBvsHSI} with sample images taken from the HSI-Drive v2 (HSI-Drive) \cite{basterretxea2021hsi,gutierrez2023hsi}, and Hyperspectral City v2 (H-City) \cite{shen4560035urban} datasets.
-The additional spectral information embedded in HSI can provide detailed material characterization and relevant spectral information about the observed scene and object \cite{martinez2019most}.
-These HSI capabilities have already demonstrated significant value in established fields such as remote sensing \cite{qian2021hyperspectral}, precision agriculture \cite{govender2007review}, and medicine \cite{noor2016properties}.
+While traditional RGB imaging has been the cornerstone of computer vision in Advanced Driver Assistance Systems (ADAS), Hyperspectral Imaging (HSI) has emerged as a promising technology to address critical limitations in current perception systems.
+Unlike traditional RGB cameras that capture just three spectral bands (i.e., Red, Green, and Blue), HSI cameras can acquire tens to hundreds of bands across the electromagnetic spectrum, as shown in Fig.~\ref{fig:RGBvsHSI} with samples from the HSI-Drive v2 (HSI-Drive)~\cite{basterretxea2021hsi,gutierrez2023hsi}, and Hyperspectral City v2 (H-City)~\cite{shen4560035urban} datasets.
+This rich spectral information embedded in HSI can provide detailed material characterization and relevant spectral information about the observed scene and object~\cite{martinez2019most}.
+These HSI capabilities have already demonstrated significant value in established fields such as remote sensing~\cite{qian2021hyperspectral}, precision agriculture~\cite{govender2007review}, and medicine~\cite{noor2016properties}.

-One of the key potential benefits of HSI in AD is its ability to address metamerism \cite{huang2021weakly}, a phenomenon where objects with different material compositions appear identical under specific lighting conditions with standard RGB imaging, but they can be distinguished through their unique spectral signatures.
-This capability has the potential to improve road hazard identification, material differentiation including water, snow, and ice on the road \cite{valme2024road}, and reliable object segmentation under varying lighting conditions.
-However, the integration of HSI into ADAS presents unique challenges distinct from its traditional applications such as in remote sensing and medicine, where the relatively static image acquisition-based scenarios can accommodate typical line-scan and slow frame rate HSI cameras.
+One of the key potential benefits of HSI in AD is its ability to address metamerism~\cite{huang2021weakly}, a phenomenon where objects with different material compositions appear identical under specific lighting conditions with standard RGB imaging, but they can be distinguished through their unique spectral signatures.
+This capability has the potential to improve road hazard identification, material differentiation, including water, snow, and ice on the road~\cite{valme2024road}, and reliable object segmentation under varying lighting conditions.
+However, the integration of HSI into ADAS presents unique challenges distinct from its traditional applications, such as in remote sensing and medicine, where the relatively static image acquisition-based scenarios can accommodate typical line-scan and slow frame rate HSI cameras.
 However, the dynamic nature of AD scenarios demands portable "snapshot-based" HSI cameras capable of real-time video capture.